-The cabin HVAC unit air filters are located in the evaporator compartment on driver's side of the vehicle.
-To access, open the baggage compartment forward of the evaporator compartment.
-An access door held shut by three retaining tabs is located in the wall separating the baggage compartment and the evaporator compartment.
-Remove the access door, slide out the top then bottom filter for maintenance purposes.
+The central HVAC system's air filter is located in the evaporator compartment on driver's side of the vehicle.
+To access, open the evaporator compartment.
+An access panel marked "AIR FILTER" is located above the evaporator and heating coils.
+It is held shut by quarter-turn screws.
+Slide out the filters for maintenance purposes.

-Be sure not to install filters in inverted position.
+Be sure not to install filter in inverted position.